EvHaus/test-runner-benchmarks/README.md

 As much as we love Jest's superior developer experience, such a serious performance difference makes it very difficult for us to continue using Jest as our primary test runner.
 My hope is that this isolated test bed project can be used to troubleshoot and diagnose the specific reasons for the performance difference so that Jest could be optimized to run faster.

-# Repo Structure

-How this repo is setup:

-- _jasmine_: A project that has only the configuration needed to run the tests via Jasmine + JSDom
-- _jest_: A project that has only the configuration needed to run the tests via Jest.
-- _jest-dot_: [It was suggested](https://github.com/facebook/jest/issues/6694#issuecomment-409574937) that using Jest's dot reporter might result in faster performance.
-This project is identical to `jest` but uses the dot reporter to test that hypothesis.
+## Tests

-- _tests_: Has 150 test suites we want to run.
+The repository has 150 test suites in `/tests`.
 These will be identical files that will be processed by both Jest and Jasmine.
 These tests are intentionally duplicated through several replicas to increase the total number of specs to create a more consistent average run time and simulate a larger project.

-# Philosophy
+## Philosophy

-- `time yarn test` are used to get measurements
-- 5x runs are performed and every time is recorded (since Jest caches things, the first and subsequent runs will have different speeds, we want to capture them all for comparison)
+- Use `hyperfine` for consistent and reproducible benchmark collection
 - Use minimal configurations (ie. stock configurations for both Jest & Jasmine)
 - Tests should represent real-world scenarios (in this case, they are copies of real files used in real projects)
 - Use a mixture of fast, simple tests and slow complex enzyme mounted full render tests to simulate real world scenarios